Zach McAllister: Personal life

 In his second year hosting the Zach McAllister Baseball Camp, McAllister raised over $40,000 for Advocates for Access on January 15, 2018.
 The camp featured 105 campers – 3rd through 8th graders.
 He once again hosted a silent auction dinner the night before the baseball camp.
 There close to 200 people in attendance.
 Silent auction items included autographed jerseys from soon-to-be Hall of Famer Jim Thome, Clayton Kershaw, and Derek Jeter.

 McAllister's father, Steve played college baseball at Bradley University and was drafted by the Houston Astros in the 5th round of the 1981 Major League Baseball draft.
 He played in the minor league systems of the Astros and Pittsburgh Pirates from 1981–1986.
 He is currently a scout for the Arizona Diamondbacks.

 Zach is married to Kamerin McAllister.
-The two met in Peoria, IL where they both are from.
+The two met in Peoria, Illinois where they both are from.